-The Adamo Cardiac Immunology Lab seeks a deeper understanding of the relationship between the immune system and cardiac function, with the goal of developing novel therapeutic options for patients with heart disease.
+The Adamo Cardiac Immunology Lab seeks a deeper understanding of the relationship between the immune system and cardiac function, with specific attention to B-cell myocardial interactions.

 Fabiana Pani, M.D.

 Fabiana Pani is a physician-scientist with a passion for immunology and discovery.
-Born and raised in Cagliari (Sardinia, Italy), Fabiana obtained her MD and post graduate training in endocrinology at the Universities of Pisa and Cagliari.
+Born and raised in Cagliari (Sardinia, Italy), Fabiana obtained her M.D. and post-graduate training in endocrinology at the Universities of Pisa and Cagliari.
 During her fellowship, Fabiana developed an interest in autoimmune diseases and endocrinopathies and published several clinical papers.
-In 2017 Fabiana moved to Johns-Hopkins University to add a basic-science dimension to her work.
+In 2017 Fabiana moved to Johns Hopkins University to add a basic science dimension to her work.
 In Maryland Fabiana completed a first post-doctoral fellowship under the mentorship of Prof. Patrizio Caturegli where she studied autoimmune thyroiditis.
 In September 2020 she joined the Adamo Lab to expand her post-doctoral training to B cell biology and apply her knowledge of autoimmune disease to the emerging field of immunotherapy.
 As of 2022, Fabiana works as a Practitioner-Specialist Onco-endocrinologist in the Center for the Fight Against Cancer of the Nuclear Medicine and Thyroid-Endocrine Oncology Service at Gustave Roussy University Hospital in Paris, France.